The Grooming Manual

 Most guys know the basics when it comes to grooming - showering, shaving, and using deodorant.
-But there are a few other areas that you may be neglecting without realizing it - your eyebrows, necks, and hands.
+But there are a few other areas that you may be neglecting without realizing it - your eyebrows, neck, and hands.

 Neglecting these areas may leave you looking older and unkempt.
 So let’s fix that.

 In this post, we’ll take a look at these three common grooming areas and provide solutions to help you get back on track.

 Let’s start at the top.
 For most men, grooming their eyebrows is probably not very high on their list of priorities.
 However, keeping your eyebrows trimmed and tidy can make a big difference in your overall appearance.

 The goal isn’t to drastically change your look, it’s to maintain your current brow shape so they are clean and symmetrical.